yortus/routist/README.md

 ## To Do List

+- [ ] RuleSet: implement mechanism for providing a RuleSet with a custom 'tiebreak' function to disambiguate rules
+- [ ] RuleSet: change to UNHANDLED sentinel value instead of null (this can be another RuleSet option)
+- [ ] Transport: for 'file' responses, harden againt rel paths in address eg '../../../sys/passwords.txt'
+- [ ] docs: some code comments are almost impossible to grasp (eg see comments in findAllRoutesThroughRuleSet).
+Need step-by-step explanations of concepts in separate .md file(s), code can refer reader to these docs for more explanation.
+Code comments should then be reduced to simpler statements.
 - [x] transpile to /dist or /built directory and npmignore src/
 - [x] more pegjs to devDeps and make PEG compilation a build step
 - [x] change {...rest} to {**rest} / {…rest} for consistency?